Tamil Nadu Theological Seminary: History

 Theological education through involvement has been given practical expression from the early days of TTS.
 Constant relationship with the surrounding churches, indigenous forms of worship and concrete programmes under Ministry to the Prisoners, Rights of Women and Children, Development of the poor and the downtrodden in the slums, mainly organizing the unorganized, Empowerment of the Dalits, Church Women center, interfaith dialogue are examples of this expression.
 The Social Analysis Centre, Communication Centre and the Dalit Resource Centre are widening the seminary's theological insights and paraxis.

 Programmes and institutions like the Unemployed Young People's Association (UYPA), Inba Illam – the home for the aged and Arulagam – the Home for the destitute women, continue to be supported by TTS although they function as independent institutions.
-The Rural Theological Institute (RTI), a unit of TTS, is another example of theological education through involvement with the problems of Dalits, poor, women, and the children of the surrounding villages.
+The Rural Theological Institute (RTI), a unit of TTS, is another example of theological education through involvement with the problems of Dalits, poors, women, and the children of the surrounding villages.
 The students’ programmes such as Intensive Practical Exposures, Living with people in the city, Internship and living in the Villages are also inbuilt into the academic programme of the seminary with similar concerns.

 Community life is the foremost aspect of the theological training in TTS.
 The chapel stands at the center of the campus integrating the study in class rooms, library and life in the hostel and family quarters.
 A family atmosphere is created within the campus.
 The staff and students are encouraged to develop a close relationship with each other.
 The usual forms of addressing staff and students as, ‘Anna’ (elder brother), ‘Thambi’ (younger brother) ‘Akka’ (elder sister), ‘Thangai’ (younger sister), ‘Uncle’ and ‘Aunty’ are considered as expressions of this intimacy.
 Apart from regular morning worship in the chapel, intercessory prayers, cottage prayers, evening prayers in the hostels, the Eucharistic celebration on every Sunday evening followed by community dinner, fellowship group get-together or "Ore Ulai" on the last Wednesdays of every month are meant to promote spirituality and relationship with one another within the TTS community.

-Thus TTS tries to stand as an ecumenical, indigenous and encountering Theological Seminary.
+Thus, TTS tries to stand as an ecumenical, indigenous and encountering Theological Seminary.

 The 86th birth anniversary of Rev. Dhaynchand Carr, former Principal were held in March 2023.